15 Best Things To Do in Chanthaburi: A Local’s Guide

-It’s become personal to me due to the amazing local experiences I’ve had here with both Kat’s family and my own family.
-Chanthaburi is one of those hidden gems in Thailand that I wish more travelers would experience - not in a rushed, touristy way, but with curiosity and an open mind.
+It’s become personal to us due to the amazing local experiences we’ve had with both Kat’s family and Cam’s family.
+Chanthaburi is one of those hidden gems in Thailand that we hope more travelers will visit - not in a touristy way, to tick off a bunch of “bucket-list” activities, but in a slow and curious fashion to experience a part of Thailand that radiates authenticity.

 Kat with Her Sister